grdddj/done-for-today/plan.md

 - what to do with all the gdb scripts - update them or delete them?

 ### Click tests
-- add BIP39 cases
 - add PIN cases
 - add passphrase cases
-- add case for the tutorial (it has HTC and middle-click)
 - for all the input methods (mnemonic keyboards, PIN, passphrase) do a recording of all the options (letters, numbers, symbols), so we save the complete UI state
 - in all cases, test all the options like DELETE or SEE
-- aren't there always different seed words? os_random is mocked but seems not to have effect (rebase to master)

 ---